h1New/HLTVSG/README.md

-## 📟 The code of HLTVSG
+## 📟

-The MATLAB code of the paper ''Hyperspectral Image Denoising Based on Hyper-Laplacian Total Variation in Spectral Gradient Domain''.
+The MATLAB code of the paper 'Hyperspectral Image Denoising Based on Hyper-Laplacian Total Variation in Spectral Gradient Domain'.
 If you use this code, please cite this [Paper](https://ieeexplore.ieee.org/abstract/document/10918724).

-## 📝 Corrections
+## 📝

 A typesetting error was found in the published version of the paper: